e107inc/e107-easyshop/readme.txt

    - English.php: new language terms
  * Minor Changes:
    - plugin.php: fixed for correct upgrade to 1.4

+Version 1.32 (EasyShop, October 31, 2008)
+ * Bugs Fixed:
+   - easyshop.php: added security checks
+   - easyshop_basket.php: added security check
+ * Minor Changes:
+   - plugin.php: fixed for correct upgrade to 1.32  (upgrade directly is possible for 1.2x and 1.3x users as well)
+ * Notes:
+   - Security release; highly recommended to install this release to protect from SQL injection exploits
+   - No language terms have been changed or added; language packs of EasyShop v1.31 can still be used.

 Version 1.31 (EasyShop, August, 27, 2008)
  * New/Added Features: